tanishq205/Campus-Connect/DEPLOYMENT.md

 1. A GitHub account
 2. A Render account (sign up at [render.com](https://render.com))
 3. MongoDB Atlas account (for database)
-4. Firebase project (for authentication)
+4. Firebase project (for authentication and Firestore for chat)

 ## Step 1: Prepare Your Repository